Space at the bottom of the menu

-Up to 3 months we ask you to return items to us using a courier service or Royal Mail (depending on the product); if it proves to be faulty we will refund your reasonable carriage costs - up to £10.
+Up to 3 months we ask you to return items to us by courier; if it proves to be faulty we will refund your reasonable carriage costs - up to £10.
 We suggest that you use an insured courier service with a signed proof of delivery.

 If you prefer we can provide you with a pre-paid UPS returns service label for £9.00 - again this would be refundable if the item is faulty.

 You must ensure that your battery is safely and securely packed for transit.
 We cannot accept liability for products that are damaged in transit due to inadequate or insufficient packaging.

 After 3 months you will be liable for the return carriage costs.